gitkraken/gitkraken-client-docs/gitkraken-client/experimental-features.md

 **Added in 9.10.0:**
 - Added Pull (fast-forward if possible) and Pull (fast-forward only) support.
 - Added cherry-pick support

+**Added in 9.11.0:**
+- Added merge support.
+- Add pull support when the selected branch is not active.
+- Added new log level `GIT_SILLY` to get extra info about `git` and `ssh` commands in logs.

 ---

 ### AI Commit Message Generation